 Manufacturing Process.
 Our manufactured homes are entirely constructed and equipped at our three factories.
 Our homes are constructed using high-volume production techniques and employ approximately 150 to 275 employees at each facility.
 Most of our homes are constructed in one or more sections (or floors) on a steel chassis.
 Each section is assembled in stages beginning with the construction of the chassis, followed by the addition of other constructed and purchased components and ending with a final quality control inspection.
 The efficiency of the production process and the benefits of constructing homes in a controlled factory environment enable us to produce homes in less time and at a lower cost per-square-foot than traditional home building.
 The finished home is then transported directly to a customer at a retail sales center, work site or manufactured home community.
-During the years ended December 31, 2020 and 2019, we sold 3,814 and 3,904 home sections, including 151 and 138 tiny houses, respectively.
+During the years ended December 31, 2021 and 2020 we sold 3,635 and 3,814 home sections, including 230 and 151 tiny houses, respectively.

 Manufacturing Facilities.
 We currently operate three manufacturing facilities located in Fort Worth, Texas, Commerce, Texas and Eatonton, Georgia, each of which range in size from approximately 97,000 to 388,000 square feet.
 The production schedules for our manufacturing facilities are based on wholesale orders received from distributors, which fluctuate from week to week.
 In general, our facilities are structured to operate on one 8- to 9-hour shift per day, five days per week.
 We currently manufacture a typical home in approximately three to six production days.
-For the years ended December 31, 2020 and 2019, we produced, on average, approximately 75 home sections per week, or 62 fully-completed homes.
+For the years ended December 31, 2021 and 2020, we produced, on average, approximately 75 home sections per week, or 62 fully-completed homes.

 Raw Materials and Suppliers.
 The principal materials used in the production of our manufactured homes include wood, wood products, steel, aluminum, gypsum wallboard, windows, doors, fiberglass insulation, carpet, vinyl, fasteners, plumbing materials, appliances and electrical items.
 We currently buy these materials from various third-party manufacturers and distributors.
 We procure multiple sources of supplies for all key materials in order to mitigate any supply chain risk.
 We intend to continue seeking greater direct sourcing of materials from original manufacturers.
 This will allow us to save costs, gain greater control over the quality of the materials we use in our products and increase customization to meet our customers' changing preferences.
 The inability to obtain any materials used in the production of our homes, whether resulting from material shortages, limitation of supplier facilities or other events affecting production of component parts, may affect our ability to meet or maintain production requirements.
-We have not previously experienced any material difficulty in obtaining key materials in adequate quantity or quality.
+Pricing and availability of certain raw materials were volatile during 2021 due to a number of factors in the economic environment.
+We continue to monitor and react to inflation in these materials by maintaining a focus on our product pricing in response to higher materials costs.